Similar to Bubble maps, a colored map uses colors with different shades to present the values and distribution of data.

-The following scenario uses the company_sales_record dataset as an example.
+The following example uses the company_sales_record dataset.

 - Log on to the Quick BI console.

-- Click Update to generate the diagram.
+- Click Update and the chart is updated.

-- Click the Save icon to save the dashboard.
+- Click Save to save the dashboard.